SamanthaPetri/Alzheimers-Oasis3-Thesis/Data Processing/README.md

 Verifies each subject has a PIB PET scan within 30 days of their target `pet_day`, matching against the raw PET directory.
 Reports exact matches, close matches, and subjects with no usable scan.
-Verification only — produces no output files.

 ### 3. FastSurfer